 e) Arrange for the custody and preservation of the documents of the meeting;

-f) Draft the report of the meeting for consideration by the Conference Committee first and for final approval by the meeting; and
+f) Draft the report of the meeting for consideration by the Conference Bureau Committee first and for final approval by the meeting; and

-g) Generally perform all other work that the {Conference of the Parties} may require.
+g) Generally perform all other work that the Conference of the Parties may requires and directs.

 CONDUCT OF BUSINESS

-Rule 29 {Meetings}
+Rule 289 Meetings

 Sessions of the Conference of the Parties shall be held in public, unless the Conference of the Parties decides otherwise.